jekyllgrim/ZSLoRWeapons/Readme.md

 ## Contents

-- **Incinerator** — Plasma Rifle replacement.
+- **Incinerator** — original weapon by Xaser Acheron (ND) Plasma Rifle replacement.
 The mod modifies its fire and projectile animations a bit, so there's less quick flickering between sprite frames, making the animation smoother.
 It also adds some particle effects and more nuanced muzzle flash animation with more sprite variations.

-- **Heatwave Generator** — *not currently included*.
-Will be a BFG9000 replacement.
+- **Heatwave Generator** — original weapon by Roger Berrones (id) & Xaser Acheron (ND) BFG9000 replacement.
+In the mod it has a slightly more nuanced muzzle flash, and the gun doesn't become fully bright when charging/firing, only the muzzle flash does.
+The projectiles also have lo-fi particle effects added.